From: mumof9

 Date: 06-07-2007, 06:30 PM (18 of 18)

+I treid saying no to a couple of freinds, but they couldn't work out what I was saying.
+So I changed tact.
+I told them that I couldn't possibly take on any more sewing work unless it was paid work, as my business was going broke very quickly.
+Both of them suddenly thought that their mother would be able to sew the items for them.
+I wonder why??????
 It seems the people I have the most problems with are those who had mothers that sewed for them.
 But I guess one of them annoys me the most, ans she owns a sewing machine, and refuses to learn to sew clothing.
 She thinks she cant read a pattern.
 But now I have convinced her to try, by refusing to sew pj's for her kids.
 I gave her my easy pattern, and spent half the day on the phone to her, and she finally made a pair.
 Now she is at least trying to learn about reading a pattern.
 But I am also wondering if it is just so she can borrow my Redondo skirt pattern for her daughter??
-What ever works I guess.:wink:
+What ever works I guess.
+Cheers, Soph.

-I'm happiest when I am sewing!
+I'm happiest when I am sewing! |

 User: material_pakrat

-Member since: 12-13-2006
+Member since: 12-13-2006 Total posts: 220 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22571.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22571.html